 The Heartbeat Connection

 Once you connect all the decoders to the LNB, proceed to link the decoders using a heartbeat or communication cable.
-The heartbeat cable will be used by the primary decoder to periodically send a heartbeat signal to the secondary decoders to confirm the connection.
+The primary decoder uses a heartbeat cable to send a heartbeat signal every 2 – 3 minutes to a secondary decoder to confirm the connection.
 If there is no heartbeat signal then the secondary decoder will display the error E143.

 If you are using a smart LNB then you don’t need to connect a heartbeat cable between the decoders.
 Here is why: all new decoders can send and receive the heartbeat through the DStv smart LNB or smart switch.
-This type of decoder set up is known as UniView.
-So, don’t be surprised when you see decoders that do not have an RF-out port at the back.
+This set up is known as Uniview installation.
+So, don’t freak out when you see decoders that do not have an RF-out port at the back.

 If you are using a universal twin LNB then you will need to connect a communication cable from the RF port of the primary decoder to the RF ports of the secondary decoders.
 If you want to link 3 decoders and additional TV points then you can use a triple view splitter.